 As for eats, you can not visit Halifax without having a Halifax donair.
 This after bar snack is easy to find and is on every pizza shop menu.
 I tried Johnny K’s and it did not disappoint.
 It’s sweet and spicy sauce sets it apart and they don’t skimp.
 Don’t forget the napkins!

 And of course, no visit to the East Coast is complete without some seafood.
 Although the lobster roll in Peggy’s Cove was better, you can’t beat the patio view at Salty’s.

 During my time discovering these Halifax highlights, I made the Halliburton Hotel my home base.
-This historic property is actually a collection of 3 heritage homes converted into a boutique hotel.
+This historic property is actually a collection of 3 heritage homes.
 Best of all, it is within walking distance for all the Halifax highlights noted above.
 For the out of town excursions to Peggy’s Cove and Lunenburg, there is parking available for your rental car.
 It comes with a great breakfast spread and there is coffee available 24-7 in the cosy living room.

 What say you?